Blood Family of Harlech, Roebuck

 divorce wasn't granted and the legal separation was upheld.
 Lady Campbell was

-well known in society and turned her attention to journalism.
-Colin went to India
+well known in society but her reputation was in ruins.
+She turned her attention to

 'Imagine a lady with a lightning wit, a merciless sense of humour, a skill in journalism